bobbyquennell/zoo-keeper/organization/README.md

 ### note

-you only need to run this folder once, as it is used to initialize/scaffold the terraform in your AWS account.
+you only need to run this folder once, as it is used to create the AWS organization with your root AWS account.